JoakimSundman/caddy-https-tutorial/caddy-tutorial/step3.md

 ## The HTTP redirect block

 We first define how to handle any HTTP request on port 80.
-To define this use:
+To add this to the Caddyfile we can use the command:

 ```
 echo "localhost:80 {